-The School Nurse is on duty in the medical centre from 10:00- 16:00 Tuesday - Friday.
+The School Nurse is on duty in the medical centre from 9:30-3 pm Monday.
+10:00-16:00 Tuesday - Friday.
 At all other times illness will be overseen by the office staff and where necessary an appropriately qualified first aider.

 The School nurse holds details regarding infectious diseases and the appropriate exclusion period in each instance.
-In cases of vomiting and diarrhoea, pupils should not return to school for a period of 48 hours.
+In cases of vomiting and diarrhoea, pupils should not return to school for a period of 48 hours after the last episode.